ymadoff/ryba/hadoop/hdfs_jn/stop.coffee.md

 Stop the JournalNode service.
 It is recommended to stop a JournalNode after its associated NameNodes.

-    module.exports = []
-    module.exports.push 'masson/bootstrap'
-    # module.exports.push require('./index').configure

-## Stop HDFS JournalNode

-Stop the Hive HCatalog server.
 You can also stop the server manually with one of the following two commands:

 ```
 service hadoop-hdfs-journalnode stop